HoldenCreative/wp_weeverapps/readme.txt

 You can determine the appropriate CSS classes to use by loading your private app URL in a Webkit browser such as Google Chrome or Safari, and inspecting the appropriate HTML elements.

+Our support site - http://support.weeverapps.com/ - contains many more answers and our community forums.

 == Screenshots ==

 1. Select blog content by category, tag, search terms, and custom taxonomy